 There’s also the factor of the size of camera bag.
 Rulings over the size of any kind of bag being authorized to pass through airshow security have been in place for quite some years now, and is usually spelt out on the event’s website.
 But rarely does it mention what can be done about a camerabag.
 Some events permit camerabags if you have a Media Pass, which is a great idea, but not always widely inclusive.

 A good example is when I visit Nellis show (Aviation Nation).
 I love it.
 It’s one of my favorite events, but I don’t actually want to have a media pass for every event I go to.
 Sometimes, it’s nice to just sit back and be part of the event.
 Take a step back, enjoy the stands, the food, the crowd.
 But yes, I will still bring my equipment… So how can I possibly do that without a bag?
 Also, how can I carry ALL.
 THOSE.
 T-SHIRTS. that I want to buy haha?!
-I get round it, purely thanks to the Nevada weather… I carry one body with a 28-300mm and one body with a 500mm – no bags (with a lot of hassle, and not enough t-shirts), but it just about works.
+I get round it, purely thanks to the Nevada weather… I carry one body with a 28-300mm and one body with a 500mm – no bags (with a lot of hassle, an aching back, and not enough t-shirts), but it just about works.

 We all know and fully accept (again, another key point), that bags can unfortunately conceal unsavory things, so having to queue for a bag search, x-ray, is a way of life now.
 And that really needs to be a pinchpoint for lenses, too.
 Any airport will have you unpack a bag, check the camera is real by actually using it, and undressing the lenses and looking through them.
 At an airshow, where people come to pursue their love and hobby at a public event that benefits from images, there should be no difficulty in briefing all parties in the simple requirements of the aviation photographer.
 Consistency and common sense is all we ask.
 A dedicated “Photographer” line where specially trained security dudes can vet the equipment.
 Clear, dedicated instructions that are communicated early and consistently specific to the photographer.
 And then we have a part to play too.